Call of Duty World League

-The Call of Duty World League was a series of Call of Duty esports tournaments that began in January 2016.
+The Call of Duty World League (CWL) was a series of Call of Duty esports tournaments that began in January 2016.
 At its most recent form, tournaments were played on Call of Duty: Black Ops 4 for PlayStation 4.
 A total of US$6 million of prize money were given out for the 2019 season.

 The tournament series was discontinued in favor of the franchise-based Call of Duty League, which began in early 2020.

 Tournaments

 The following list shows a list of all official tournaments which were a part of the Call of Duty World League.